jinshisai/imfits/docs/index.rst

 imfits
 ==================================

 imfits is a python module to read, handle, analyze and draw maps from fits files for astronomy easily.
-The python class Imfits contains header and image information in variables, making it easy to call them.
-This has been developed for fits images/cubes at (sub)millimeter wavelengths (and particularly for ALMA data).
+The python class Imfits contains header and image information in variables, making it easy to call.
+The module has been developed for fits images/cubes at (sub)millimeter wavelengths (and particularly for ALMA data).
 Not guaranteed but could be applied to other fits data at other wavelengths (optical, infrared, and so on).

 Imfits can also read fits files of position-velocity (PV) diagrams.
-The script is well tested for fits files exported from [CASA](https://casa.nrao.edu).
+The script is well tested for fits files exported from `CASA <https://casa.nrao.edu>`_.